Dorene-StMarthe/Shape-My-Weigh/README.md

 - View and Manage Your Workouts: Easily view your created workout plans and track your progress as you work towards your fitness targets.

 - Edit and Delete Workouts: Modify your workout plans on the go.
 Need to adjust the intensity or switch up exercises?
 No problem.
-Fitness Buddy allows you to edit and delete workouts with ease.
+Shape My Weigh allows you to edit and delete workouts with ease.

 ## How to Use:
 Creating a Workout Plan: